 - Vise-Grip Pliers — Stronger than a multitool, no car should be without a pair of locking pliers.
 Bend metal, cut and strip wires, clamp off a brake line or radiator tube, or use it as a hammer.

-- First Aid Kit — You should already have this in your car in case you hurt yourself, but you can also use it to fix your car.
+- First Aid Kit — You should already have a first aid kit in your car in case you hurt yourself, but you can also use it to fix your car.
 Bandages are surprisingly strong and won’t melt or burn, which means you can use it to hold up your tailpipe when that rusty old hanger breaks.

 - Paper Clip — Small but mighty, a paper clip can be used to repair a wire.
 It’s helpful to have a plastic-covered paper clip or you can cover it with (you guessed it) duct tape.
 Just like mechanic’s wire it can hold things together, only it’s more colorful.

 A number of tinkerers and mechanics owe their obsession to MacGyver, whose knowledge and imagination were the only limits.
 These are just a few things that you might find in a DIY essential car-tool kit, MacGyver Style, that can help you out of a bind.

 Photo courtesy of Pixabay.